The verb estar changes its meaning depending on whether it is used in El Pretérito Imperfecto or in El Pretérito Indefinido.

 Read and listen to these examples with verb estar in El Pretérito Imperfecto:

 In the examples above, we are talking about an action/situation in the past but we do not consider the beginning or the end to be relevant.
+The use of the imperfect makes us think that that is what was happening then but there is no indication on whether that is still the case or not.
 We don't know if the paintings are still in the museum, or if Martina is still depressed.
+The focus is not on the limitation, completion or end of those actions.

 Now, read and listen to these examples with verb estar in El Pretérito Indefinido:

-In the examples above, we are talking about an action in the past but we know there is a beginning and an end, and the situation or action is no longer current.
+In the examples above, we are talking about an action in the past but using the preterite suggests that the situation or action is no longer current.

 Learn more about these related Spanish grammar topics